srackham/hindsite/doc/design-spec.md

 ## Vocabulary
 project:: A hindsite project consists of a _content directory_, a _template directory_ and a _build directory_.
-Hindsite combines and transforms the contents of the content and template directories and generates a website which it writes to the build directory.
+Hindsite uses the contents of the template and content directories to generate a website which it writes to the build directory.

 content directory:: A directory (default name `content`) containing content documents, optional document meta-data and related static resources (e.g. images).
 The content directory structure matches the template directory.

 template directory:: A directory (default name `template`) containing webpage templates along with optional configuration files and static resources to build